How to Wash and Care for Cashmere and Wool Sweaters

 Let's bust this myth once and for all: You do not have to dry clean your sweaters.
-Not.
-Even.
-Cashmere.
-We know, we know—you’ve had some disasters that have scared you, like when one of your wooly faves accidentally ended up in the dryer.
-(On the bright side, your two-year-old niece now has a chic turtleneck).
-But if you practice some TLC, there's no reason to haul your beloved knits off to the cleaners.
-To help you avoid all this stress and save time and money, we hit up Gwen Whiting of The Laundress for her advice on keeping these luxurious pieces looking pristine for seasons to come.
+That's right: Not even cashmere requires professional cleaning.
+If you're like most people, you're reluctant to wash your sweaters at home because you've had some disasters that have scared you, like when one of your wooly favorites accidentally ended up in the dryer.
+But if you practice some TLC, there's no reason to haul your beloved knits off to the cleaners whenever they need a cleaning.
+To help you avoid the stress and save time and money, we asked Gwen Whiting of The Laundress for her advice on keeping these luxurious pieces looking pristine for seasons to come.

 Is that ketchup on your sweater?
 Don't freak out and dab like crazy-that will just make it worse.
 Whiting recommends working a stain remover into the area before the next wash.
 But go easy with the application.
 "If you're scrubbing it with your fingers or a scrub brush, you're going to have a visual result," she says.
 "You're either going to disrupt the weave or cause it to be super fuzzy."
 Gently massaging it in will do the trick.

 Heat is kryptonite to wool, so don't use an iron-it crushes the fiber.
-Instead, consider the steamer your bestie.
-“Some wools, like a lighter merino or cashmere, are more prone to wrinkles after you wash-then you need to steam," says Whiting.
+Instead, reach for a steamer.
+"Some wools, like a lighter merino or cashmere, are more prone to wrinkles after you wash-then you need to steam," says Whiting.
 She also likes to use the steamer in between washes for a quick pick me up.
 "Steaming fluffs the yarns up and is a natural refresher."